phamcongthuy/challenge/index.markdown

 <strong>
   We don’t want to limit your imagination, <em>so think big</em>!
 </strong>

-We envision activations ranging from engaging people on issue advocacy to helping change individual or consumer behavior to creating technology that makes it easier participate locally.
-The main goal is to think about the power of Angelenos and how all can take part in crafting a brighter future for the LA of our dreams.

 * ![](/assets/images/examples/share-news.svg) Read and share news
 * ![](/assets/images/examples/donate.svg) Donate or fundraise